 Flights: I flew from London Heathrow to Luxor and back on Egyptair, booked through a consolidator, and booked my Luxor to Abu Simbel flight on Egyptair.

-Accommodation: Once in Luxor, I stayed at the Sofitel Winter Palace Hotel, booked through a hotel booking website.
+Accommodation: Once in Luxor, I stayed at the Sofitel Winter Palace Hotel.
+I either book with the hotels direct, especially in smaller hotels, or I use Booking.com for their flexible reservation policy, easy-to use website and good customer service.
 Before you get too excited, bear in mind that the Winter Palace then had three buildings: a beautiful historical wing (Old Winter Palace), a 1975 Soviet Style “New Winter Place Wing” (demolished in 2008) and a 1990’s Pavilion Wing.
 Both the Old Winter Palace and the pavilion Wing are four-to five-star, the New Wing was three-star.
 Guess which one I stayed in!
 The good thing back then was that they were sharing pools and garden, so they were beautiful and five-star standard.
 You find both high-end and mid-range places at the Corniche, where I recommend you stay.
 If you do a lot of sightseeing, try to stay close to Luxor temple, as this is where the ferry to the West Bank departs.
 As many of the sites open early, they are used to early risers, and serve breakfast early, too.

 Back in 2007, I also liked the laid-back and pretty untouristy atmosphere of the West Bank Village (El Gezira), which, I was told, was very “up and coming”.
 I wonder what it is like now?
 Has any one stayed there?